 Students who participate in job shadowing are able to receive a firsthand look at the workplace in a career of their choice, make valuable networking contacts and have the opportunity to see how classroom learning can be applied to real world situations.

 In 2012, some Beloit College students went on a job shadowing trip to Washington, D.C.
 See what they experienced.
 In 2013, eight sophomores went to San Francisco for a similar opportunity.
+In 2014, 13 sophomores and 1 senior visited Minneapolis for another job shadowing trip.

 Internships are an invaluable way to gain work experience and explore job and career options.
 Our internship section has helpful information on searching for and funding internship opportunities while at Beloit.